 - Precision medicine

-We’re also interested in developing enabling tools including extraction methodologies and novel assay platforms.
+We’re also interested in helping develop enabling tools including extraction methodologies and novel, point of care, assay platforms.

 Our work in action – tackling antibiotic resistance

 We worked with Renishaw Diagnostics to develop a novel test for the detection of carbapenemase genes, which are associated with antibiotic resistance.
-This diagnostic test is now available for patients, marketed by Bruker.
+This diagnostic test is now available as a CE-IVD kit, marketed by Bruker.

-To find out more about how we can work together, contact Lorraine Anderson or Ciaran Fulton on +44 (0)131 311 7029.
+To find out more about how we can work together, contact Michael Dalrymple or Ciaran Fulton on +44 (0)131 311 7029.
 Alternatively you can complete our initial application form.